64 Species in Genus Deschampsia

 Deschampsia: A Love Affair with Hair Grass

 My name is Ferb Vu, and I have a confession.
 I’m utterly captivated by a genus of grass.
-Not just any grass, mind you, but the delicate, ethereal beauty of Deschampsia, commonly known as hair grass or tussock grass.
+Not just any grass, mind you, but the delicate, ethereal beauty of Deschampsia, commonly known as hair grass or tussock grass, belong to the Poaceae family.

 It started innocently enough.
 A flash of shimmering gold caught my eye in a meadow one autumn afternoon.
 Sunlight filtered through a stand of what I later learned was Deschampsia, its slender leaves and airy seed heads swaying in the breeze.
 The sight was mesmerizing, like a miniature golden waterfall frozen in time.